On the Run (instrumental): Reception

-In a contemporary review for The Dark Side of the Moon, Loyd Grossman of Rolling Stone described "On the Run" as a "standout with footsteps racing from side to side successfully eluding any number of odd malevolent rumbles and explosions only to be killed off by the clock's ticking that leads into "Time."
+In a contemporary review for The Dark Side of the Moon, Loyd Grossman of Rolling Stone described "On the Run" as a "standout with footsteps racing from side to side successfully eluding any number of odd malevolent rumbles and explosions only to be killed off by the clock's ticking that leads into "Time".

 Live performances

 Pink Floyd started playing Dark Side of the Moon live in 1972.
 Before the album's release, "On The Run" was replaced with "The Travel Sequence", a jam featuring call and responses from Gilmour on electric guitar and Wright on a Wurlitzer electronic piano.
 A studio version of this track was recorded, but not released until 2011.
-The group decided it wasn't good enough to include on the album, and after playing with the Synthi AKS, decided a track featuring the synthesizer would be a suitable replacement.
+The group decided it was not good enough to include on the album, and after playing with the Synthi AKS, decided a track featuring the synthesizer would be a suitable replacement.

-From 1973, live performances of Dark Side of the Moon included the sequencer-based version of the song At the end of the song, a model aeroplane flew from one end of the arena to the other, appearing to crash and explode.
-The same effect was used in the A Momentary Lapse of Reason tour, but with a flying bed rather than an aeroplane.
-The Division Bell tour would reuse the aeroplane, only this time with the back of it in flames for additional effects.

-A live version of the song can be heard on the Delicate Sound of Thunder concert video, although it did not appear on the album release, however, it appears on the 2019 reissue and remixed version of the album.
-Another live version appears on the CD, vinyl, and DVD releases of Pulse.
+From 1973, live performances of Dark Side of the Moon included the sequencer-based version of the song.
+At the end of the song, a model aeroplane flew from one end of the arena to the other, appearing to crash and explode.
+The same effect was used in the A Momentary Lapse of Reason Tour, but with a flying bed rather than an aeroplane.
+This live version of the song can be heard on the Delicate Sound of Thunder concert video, although it did not appear on the album release, however, it appears on the 2019 reissue and remixed version of the album.
+The Division Bell Tour would reuse the aeroplane, only this time with the back of it in flames for additional effects.
+This live version appears on the CD, vinyl, and DVD releases of Pulse.

 Roger Waters and his solo band performed this song live from 2006 to 2008 during his tour, The Dark Side of the Moon Live.

-The song was used by longtime public address announcers Tommy Edwards and Ray Clay of the Chicago Bulls organization during the Michael Jordan era as the theme for the visiting team at Bulls home games.
-This also marked the first use of songs of any kind in the live setting in the NBA.
+The song was used by longtime public address announcers Tommy Edwards and Ray Clay of the Chicago Bulls organization during the Michael Jordan era as the theme for the visiting team at Bulls' home games.

 During their 1970s "Musicradio" era, Chicago radio station WLS-AM 890 used part of the song as background music for recorded prize and contest phone calls that were played on-air.